The Best Places for Indoor Play in Hong Kong

 4/F, 321 Java Road, Quarry Bay, 2560 8128

 The name says it all – just climb, why don’t ya?
 The trained rock climbers at Just Climb believe everyone can climb, and there’s a variety of routes for all levels to attempt.
-Their newly opened Chai Wan location boasts 7,000 square feet of rock climbing wonder, with plenty of bouldering challenges for young and old.
+There’s 5,000 sq. ft of indoor space for climbing and bouldering, and they even have iPads to help you plan your route.
+Their Chai Wan location boasts 7,000 square feet of rock climbing wonder, with plenty of bouldering challenges for young and old.

 Kowloon – G/F, Room D, Prince Industrial Building, 706 Prince Edward Street East, San Po Kong, Kowloon, 3561 7868; Chai Wan – 2/F, Shop G09, Paradise Mall, 100 Shing Tai Road, Heng Fa Chuen, Chai Wan, 2416 3668